Jfink86/CleMasterSyllabus/SlideDeck/src/objects/inheritance/index.md

  - What is Polymorphism?
  - Why are these principles essential to Object Oriented Programming?

+## Inheritance
+- In object-oriented programing, inheritance is a feature that demonstrates the "IS A" relationship between different classes.
+- For example, a TIGER is a CAT.
+- Inheritance allows a class to have the same states and behaviors as another class.
+- Inheritance also allows derived classes to customize that behavior for the sake of specificity.
+- For example, all cats EAT, but tigers EAT a certain way.

 ## Example of a Base Class

 ```csharp